BigNoid/script.skinshortcuts/README.txt

 overrides.xml
 ----------------

-*VERSION INFORMATION* In version 0.1.0 - the version currently on the repo - this file is called 'overrides.xml'

 Your skin can include an optional file called 'overrides.xml' in a sub-directory of your skin called 'shortcuts'.
 This file allows you to provide various defaults for Skin Shortcuts, as well as overriding various things including actions and icons, allowing you to create a customised experience for your skin.